Posts

 Image

 The first film in a series of moody, literate horror films produced by Val Lewton in the 1940s, Cat People is an evocative example of how effective the ‘less is more’ approach to horror can be.
 Directed with effective restraint by Jacques Tourneur, the film is a masterpiece of mood and atmosphere.
 Choosing to suggest the horror rather than show it outright, Cat People remains a beautifully eerie and atmospheric chiller to this day.
-One of the first films to reference the work of Sigmund Freud, it plays out as a dark and unflinching study of sexual repression and anxiety.
+One of the first films to reference psychoanalysis, it plays out as a dark tale of sexual anxiety and coded lesbianism.
 Head over to the Classic Horror Campaign to read my full review.
 Keep up to date with the Classic Horror Campaign on Facebook and sign their petition to return classic horror double bills to BBC scheduling.

 Classic Horror Campaign Presents: A Horror Double Bill!